 His palette was black night and red blood and sharp, broken white bones.
 His music was muffled screams and the sound of bodies hitting the floor.
-He stared down at his canvas of twisted bodies and sharp broken glass.
+He stared down at his canvas of twisted bodies and broken glass.

 Tonight’s work was a failure.
 It was cheap.
 Gaudy.
-Jack wished he could close his eyes, but he didn’t have eyelids anymore; just high-resolution cameras wired straight into his brain.
+Jack wished he could close his eyes, but he didn’t have eyelids anymore, just high-resolution cameras wired straight into his brain.
 Jack couldn’t turn them off any more than he could stop the stars from glittering in the brilliant Giadeen sky.

 Thick blood clotted on Jack’s metal fingers.
 So ugly… Desperation rose in the back of his throat, choking yellow-brown bile.
 Jack chose a clean patch of floor – well, mostly clean – and traced the straight, simple lines of a valley lily all in crimson.
-The blood flowed almost like ink, like paint.
+The blood flowed almost like ink, or like paint.

 But it wasn’t paint.
 The dead men’s cooling blood dulled and grew dark on the cool floor.
 It smelled like old metal and decay.
 Jack raised the graceless cybernetic lump of metal and high-impact ceramic that made up his fist and slammed it into the floor.
-The stones cracked under the mechanical blow.
+The stones cracked under his mechanical blow.

 Ugly.
 Ugly.
 So ugly…

 He was wasting time.
 Jack had to find what he had come for.
 He made his other hand release and dropped the security guard’s arm.
 The torn flesh fell to the broken floor and fresh blood streamed around Jack’s metal feet.
-He pried apart the heap of meat that had been three armed and expensive Hadrian security guards until he found a keycard.
+He pried apart the heap of meat that had been three armed and expensive security guards until he found a keycard.
 Clumsily, Jack wiped it clean on a torn uniform and unlocked the doors.
 They glided open on hinges almost as massive as those in his metal arms.

 Jack dropped the keycard to the scarlet-streaked floor and stepped through into a wide circular room.
 Cerulean nightlights made it waver like a secretive ocean grotto.
 Jack let out a breath that tasted like burnt wiring.